rsandila/experimental/README.md

 at writing a sorted list and there should be okay code coverage from the unit tests and few bugs.

 It is not thread-safe, it is not fancy and will likely not scale to large lists.

+### skiplist.hpp

+A skip list is a mix between a tree and a linked list.
+It keeps the items in a sorted order but by having links that can skip other links allows for finding items faster than you would in a standard linked list.
+The algorithm looks expensive for inserting as multiple links can be updated on insertion but balancing that against a tree rebalance or a memory move as you would get in a std::vector it may just end up not being as expensive as you think.
+It will probably be most efficient for larger data sets.